 Information Arbitrage Example

-The historic Texas freeze starting last week has led some businesses to be blazing hot.
+Last week, the historic Texas freeze led some businesses to be blazing hot.
 For instance, most Texans don’t winterize their pools.
-This fact has led to historic pool damage when the need for future safe, pandemic-free outdoor recreation is highest.
+This has led to landmark pool damage when the need for future safe, pandemic-free outdoor recreation is highest.
 If one were to scuttlebutt and call a Leslie’s Pool location, they would find out that demand is unprecedented.

 Lucky for us, Chris Camillio did just that.

 Next, we’ll want to use technical analysis to set our risk levels.
-Leslie’s approached oversold relative strength levels, giving us a good entry point on the 18th, also setting our stop-loss level slightly below that day’s low.
+Leslie’sapproached oversold relative strength levels, giving us a good entry point on the 18th with a stop-loss level slightly below that day’s low.

 That’s it.
-If we’ve discovered market-moving information, it’ll gain here.
+If we’ve discovered market-moving information, it’ll go up from here.
 If we haven’t, our stop-loss level will limit our capital loss.
-Information traders will sell when the information is fully reflected in the security, which we’ll likely be after earnings or a large media enterprise runs the story.
+Information traders will sell when the data is fully reflected in the security, likely after earnings or a large media enterprise runs the story.

 Alternatively, we could trade options to leverage our investment as we know the information will present itself by the next earnings release.

 What about company valuation or market prices?
-Most information traders believe in a delayed semi-strong form of EMH, meaning that there’s no reason to value companies as share prices always represent fair value except during periods where market-moving information has yet to be absorbed.
-For these reasons, info arb investors don’t care about the opacity of valuation, nor do they care about a company’s long-term outlook; these investors only care about one thing – unappreciated market-moving information.
+Most information traders believe in a delayed semi-strong form of EMH, meaning there’s reason to value companies as share prices always represent fair value except during periods where market-moving information has yet to be absorbed.